bodrovis/ChgkRating/README.md

 Special notes:

-* Can be lazily-loaded.
-* Can be eager-loaded.
+* Can be lazily-loaded and eager-loaded.

 ##### Interface Methods